New Items, Movies, Audiobooks and magazines- 2 weeks

 Books- 28 days

-Fines are accrued at 10 cents a day for all types of items.
+Fines are accrued at 10 cents a day for movies, music, adult and teen books.
+No fines for children’s items.

 Items can be dropped off in our book-drop or to any other library in the Upper Hudson Library System.